Cook smarter

 • One trip.
 Everything for the week, purchased once.
 No emergency runs to the store Wednesday night.

-If you use a recipe app like Fond, this step is automatic — drop recipes into the planner and it generates a consolidated list with combined quantities.
+If you use a recipe app like Fond, this step is automatic.
+Drop recipes into the planner and it generates a consolidated list with combined quantities.
 For more on making every trip count, check out our grocery shopping tips.
 But a handwritten list works too.
 The method matters less than doing it.

 Step 4: Pick a planning day and protect it

 Meal planning only works as a weekly habit.
-Pick one day — most people choose Sunday — and spend 15-20 minutes on it.
+Pick one day (most people choose Sunday) and spend 15-20 minutes on it.
 Same time each week.

 Here's what that 15-minute session looks like:

-2. Check the calendar.
+Check the calendar.
 Any nights with events, late meetings, or dinners out?

-3. Pick 3-4 meals from your go-to list for the open nights
+Pick 3-4 meals from your go-to list for the open nights

-4. Write the shopping list
+Write the shopping list from your chosen meals

-5. Go shopping (or order groceries for delivery)
+Go shopping (or order groceries for delivery)

-That's it.
 No Pinterest boards, no color-coded spreadsheets, no matching lunches.
 Five steps, fifteen minutes, done for the week.

 The key word is "protect."
 Treat this like an appointment.
 If you skip it, the whole week falls apart and you're back to daily improvisation.
-After 3-4 weeks, it becomes automatic — like brushing your teeth.
+After 3-4 weeks, it becomes automatic, like brushing your teeth.

 Step 5: Cook and adapt

 Your plan will not survive the week perfectly.
 That's fine.
-The point of a meal plan isn't rigid execution — it's having options.
+The point of a meal plan isn't rigid execution.
+It's having options.

 Planned stir-fry on Wednesday but you're exhausted?
 Swap it with Friday's easier meal.
 Got unexpected leftovers from lunch?
 Skip tonight's cooking and shift everything forward.
 A friend invites you to dinner Thursday?
 Great, cook Thursday's planned meal on Sunday instead and freeze it.

 The ingredients are in the house.
 Any planned meal can happen any night.
 That flexibility is what makes meal planning sustainable instead of stressful.
+After a few months of this, I stopped thinking of the plan as a rigid schedule and more as a menu of options I'd already shopped for.

 One rule worth keeping: if a fresh ingredient will go bad, prioritize the meal that uses it.
 Chicken that expires Wednesday shouldn't sit until Friday's plan.